 Early Sportsters had a 33.4mm (actually 1.312" diameter, which converts to 33.325mm) front end, which are easy to identify by their drum brake.

-Todd Muller's Harley Sportster Ironhead with 33.4mm, drum brake front fork.
+Todd Muller’s Harley Sportster Ironhead features a 33.4mm, drum brake front fork, paired with a carefully selected motorcycle tire size for optimal performance.

 The 35mm Kayaba forks